Skip to Main Content

 The citation should include the following:

-• Const. (use large & small cap font)
+• Const. (use small cap font)

 • Abbreviate any subdivisions per Table 16